+Tuning is without question the most important modification when it comes to extracting maximum performance from your N54 engine.
 Before purchasing a tune for your N54 it is important to consider the pros and cons of the available tunes on the market.
-This post will highlight the differences between the common tunes for the N54 and hopefully help identify which tune is right for your goals.
+This post will highlight the differences between the common N54 tunes and hopefully help identify which tune is right for your goals.

 Piggyback vs. Flash Tunes

 On the contrary, a flash tune completely remaps or reprograms the stock ECU; this is installed by flashing the new software through the OBD port.
 A flash tune completely rewrites the stock boost, timing, and fueling tables.
 Flashing the computer allows for greater accuracy, but is more complicated than simply piggybacking the ECU.
-This is turn may negate or reduce the effectiveness of some of the safety features that are programmed into the stock ECU tune.
+This, in turn, may negate or reduce the effectiveness of some of the safety features that are programmed into the stock ECU tune.
 However, the ability to completely reprogram the ECU does allow for more aggressive and consistent tunes.

 N54 Piggyback Tunes